-- Let the symmetry at C1, since we do not know right now how the excited state will look like, - Start from a new or empty directory and call define a !ch2o

-- hit <Enter> and then give a title
+- Let the symmetry at C1, since we do not know right now how the excited state will look like, - Start from a new or empty directory and call define - hit <Enter> and then give a title - enter - a !ch2o - and accept the found structure with y then do ired - enter two until you reach the Molecular Orbital menu and generate start MOs with accept all defaults by hitting <Enter> many times...

-- enter

-- and accept the found structure with ${\tt y-then}\ do\ {\tt ired}$ - enter two until you reach the Molecular Orbital menu and generate start MOs with eht accept all defaults by hitting <Enter> many times...

-- now you should be in the General Menu - -switch on dft and ri - Go to the ex menu and choose rpas for singlet. - For gradient calculations, only one irrep is allowed here it is much easier to edit the control file directly, rather than using define.
+- now you should be in the General Menu - switch on dft and ri - Go to the ex menu and choose rpas for singlet. - For gradient calculations, only one irrep is allowed here it is much easier to edit the control file directly, rather than using define.
 Look at \$soes if only one irrep is given as option. - If no additional option is given, the highest number of the entry in \$soes will be taken to compute the excited state gradient and structure.

 Sometimes, when two excitations are lying close in energy, the algorithm is more stable if you include some higher excitation vectors in addition.
-In that case, if the highest number in \$soes is not the one you want to use, add the keyword with $\langle N \rangle$ as the number of the excited state you have in mind.
+In that case, if the highest number in \$soes is not the one you want to use, add the keyword with <N> as the number of the excited state you have in mind.

+'''

-\$exopt <N>
+$exopt <N>

+'''

 - The module egrad does the energy and the gradient calculation.
-For single point runs, just start egrad instead of escf and look at the output. - To optimize the excited state structure, run jobex -ri -ex # and other options like -c 100 if needed t2x > exstate.xyz and load the file exstate.xyz in a viewer that is able to plot multiple xyz structures (molden, jmol, ...).
+For single point runs, just start egrad instead of escf and look at the output. - To optimize the excited state structure, run

+'''

+jobex -ri -ex # and other options like -c 100 if needed

+'''